Measles , Mumps And Rubella

 - The MMR vaccine fights against diseases such as measles, mumps, or rubella that can be life-threatening.

-- A few problems caused by the vaccine includes mild fever or rash, swelling of glands in the cheeks or the neck, temporary pain and stiffness in the joints, an allergic reaction, low platelet count, or more.
+- A few problems caused by the vaccine include mild fever or rash, swelling of glands in the cheeks or the neck, temporary pain and stiffness in the joints, an allergic reaction, low platelet count, or more.

 We, at Apollo Clinic, understand the importance of your child’s health and provide vaccination services for children, one of which includes the MMR vaccination that will help build the immune system and prevent your child from measles, mumps, and rubella.
 Offering immunisations for children, we aim to ensure that your child is safe from diseases and lives a healthy life.